mananm2/FLAM/README.md

 **Please note that this data was originally collected and compiled at Oak Ridge National Laboratory and is available [here](https://www.osti.gov/dataexplorer/biblio/dataset/1779073).** Please cite the [dataset](https://www.osti.gov/dataexplorer/biblio/dataset/1779073) (doi:10.13139/ORNLNCCS/1779073) and the [related work](https://www.sciencedirect.com/science/article/pii/S2214860420308253) appropriately if the data is used.

 ### Functions
 The functions used throughout the notebooks are provided in the `utils` folder.
-Function descriptions are provided below.
+Function descriptions are provided below each declaration.
 Functions are grouped together into files based on usage, with 5 main files.
-The names are self-explanatory.
+The file and function names are self-explanatory.

 ### Pre-trained Models
 The pre-trained models are provided in the `saved_models` folder for the user to load pre-trained federated and centralized models.
 The naming convention is as follows: